The two victims of Friday's deadly crash in Bozeman ID'd - NewsBreak

 BOZEMAN, Mont. - A snowmobiler was taken to Bozeman Health Big Sky Medical Center after hitting a tree southwest of West Yellowstone, near Junction 16.
 Search and rescue volunteers responded to the injured snowmobiler along with Custer Gallatin National Forest Service, Montana Fish, Wildlife & Parks and Hebgen Basin Rural Fire District.

-Gallatin County will no longer seek the death penalty for the woman accused of torturing and beating her 12-year-old grandson to death.
-Gallatin County Attorney Audrey Cromwell filed paperwork Friday in district court to withdraw the county's notice of intent to seek the death penalty against Patricia Batts.
-Batts is charged with deliberate homicide and three other felony charges related to the 2020 death of her 12-year-old grandson, James Alex...
+Gallatin Co. attorney no longer seeking death penalty in case involving homicide of a 12-year-old

+BOZEMAN, Mont. - Gallatin County Attorney Audrey Cromwell has filed to withdraw a notice that sought the death penalty in a case involving the homicide of a 12-year-old boy.
+Patricia Batts is charged with deliberate homicide, aggravated kidnapping, criminal child endangerment and strangulation of partner or family member, all felonies, related to the death of her 12-year-old grandson, James Alex Hurley, in West Yellowstone in 2020.

 Winter weather brings severe driving conditions to some Montana roads